Mother Krampus 2: Slay Ride (2018) by Eddie Lengyel

 Plot:

-Going to a secluded woman’s house, a group of women on a community service project delivering food to the needy at Christmas find themselves stalked and killed by a mysterious masked killer going around killing everyone around them forces them to dig deep into themselves to escape.
+Going to a secluded woman’s house, a group of women on a community service project delivering food to the needy at Christmas find themselves stalked and killed by a mysterious masked killer going around killing everyone around them, forcing them to dig deep into themselves to escape.

 Review:

 This one wasn’t too bad of a slasher.
-This is where the film really works the best as the straightforward nature of these scenes comes off really well.
-The overlong prologue that shows the killer hunting down the family in the house in several extended sequences around the property both inside and outside starts this one with some great stalking scenes and brutal encounters on the oblivious family.
-That carries over into the later half where the switch to more sudden attacks on the girls which manage to utilize the shock really well by having her appear and deliver the killing blow in creative and unique manners.
-These encounters provide some fine gore effects for the stellar kills, ranging from various ax wounds, stabbings, sliced with the blade of a skate among others, as well as showing off the creepy mask, there’s a lot to like here.
+This is where the film really works the best, as the straightforward nature of these scenes comes off really well.
+The overlong prologue that shows the killer hunting down the family in the house in several extended sequences around the property, both inside and outside, starts this one with some great stalking scenes and brutal encounters with the oblivious family.
+That carries over into the latter half, where the switch to more sudden attacks on the girls manages to utilize the shock really well by having her appear and deliver the killing blow in creative and unique ways.
+These encounters provide some fine gore effects for the stellar kills, ranging from various ax wounds, stabbings, sliced with the blade of a skate, among others, as well as showing off the creepy mask.
+There’s a lot to like here.

-The other aspect of the film from the great stalking scenes here is allowing the film a fun, wild finale which features a lot of great action.
-After a great beginning that gives some background to the girls and what’s going on, the slow-burgeoning insanity that finally causes her to snap with great attacks in the bedroom where she takes out the horny couple having sex in the house to the other girls’ realization that she’s been drugged and can’t get out of the house.
-The other victim who discovers it all is given a shorter sequence where it dawns on her what’s going on as the couple who left return and discover the carnage which leads into a series of great chases that has a fun energy to it.
-These elements provide this with enough positives to hold this one up.
+The other aspect of the film, from the great stalking scenes here is allows the film a fun, wild finale, which features a lot of great action.
+After a great beginning that gives some background to the girls and what’s going on, the slow-burgeoning insanity that finally causes her to snap with great attacks in the bedroom, where she takes out the horny couple having sex in the house, leads to the other girls’ realization that she’s been drugged and can’t get out of the house.
+The other victim who discovers it all is given a shorter sequence where it dawns on her what’s going on as the couple who left return and discover the carnage, which leads into a series of great chases that have a fun energy to them.
+These elements provide enough positives to hold this one up.

 Overview: ***/5